Gen Z healthcare in 2025: Expectations & trends

 • AI chatbots users can talk to in mental wellbeing apps

 However, personalization in healthcare can go beyond these basic examples.
 With AI and machine learning, it is possible to provide customers/patients with a hyper-personalized healthcare experience within areas like drug prediction, healthcare risk assessment, and developing tailored care plans.
 A good example here is 23andMe.
 The company uses your DNA to give you personalized health & ancestry insights.
-In 2021-2023, there were plenty of TikTok videos with Millennials and Gen Z discussing their DNA results… although a big part of it were simply people being disappointed at their sometimes rather obvious results.
+In 2021-2023, there were plenty of TikTok videos with Millennials and Gen Z discussing their DNA results… although a big part of it was simply people being disappointed at their sometimes rather obvious results.

 Interestingly, for Gen Z’s approach to healthcare, personalization goes beyond just medical stuff.
 They show a preference for providers who share similar identities.
 Studies found that women, BIPOC, and gender-diverse Gen Z respondents are more likely to prioritize seeing a healthcare provider that shares a similar identity.

-Prevention, DIY health, and routine + self-care
+4. Prevention, DIY health, and routine + self-care

 1. Prevention